 Greater St. Louis

-One of the Fair’s purposes is to celebrate the common heritage of Hispanic nations.
-The funds raised are used to fund scholarships distributed to college-bound students as well as under-privileged children and their families.
+One of the Fair’s purposes is to celebrate the common heritage of Hispanic nations particularly because of the rise of the Hispanic population in the greater St. Louis area.
+The funds raised are used to fund scholarships distributed to college-bound students and underprivileged children.

 We invite the entire St. Louis community, both Hispanic and non-Hispanic, to come and share in this festive weekend celebration of fun and fiesta for the whole family.
-Area parking is available or fair-goers may ride the Busch Stadium stop.
 Admission is free.